catpea/bowel/README.md

 ## Primary
 - [ ] Connect the build-in server with the crawler.
-- [ ] Make a stand-alone build of warrior using the catpea template, this will replace the existing site.
+- [ ] Make a stand-alone build of WARRIOR using the catpea template, this will replace the existing site.
 - [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live

 ## Potential